evancz/guide.elm-lang.org/book/effects/http.md

     Success fullText ->
       pre [] [ text fullText ]
 ```

 Some parts of this should be familiar from previous examples of The Elm Architecture.
 We still have a `Model` of our application.
 We still have an `update` that reacts to messages.
 We still have a `view` function that shows everything on screen.

-The new parts extend the core pattern we saw before with some changes in `init` and `update`, and with the addition of `subscription`.
+The new parts extend the core pattern we saw before with some changes in `init` and `update`, and the addition of `subscription`.

 ## `init`